-Our intrepid Faux Panels staff are always on the lookout to see our product being used “in the wild.”
-Here are some great snaps from team member Billy, who spotted our Wellington Drystack Earth Panels in a Stop & Shop supermarket.
+Our intrepid staff is always on the lookout to see our product being used “in the wild.”
+Here are some great snaps from team member Billy, who spotted Wellington Drystack Earth Panels in a Stop & Shop supermarket’s interior design.

 While we always love to see entire homes and buildings covered in our panels, we’re also fans of the motto “less is more.”

-That perfectly describes how this Stop & Shop store decided to use our faux stone panels in their design.
+That perfectly describes how this Stop & Shop store decided to use our panels in their design.

-The designers highlighted a few key spots across the expansive open-plan of the store, and covered those with our stone veneer panels on three sides to give the illusion of stone columns, intersected by the wide, flat walls painted with regular colors.
+The designers highlighted a few key spots across the expansive open-plan of the store, and covered those with the Drystack panels on three sides to give the illusion of real stone columns, intersected by the wide, flat walls painted with regular colors.

-These accent pieces added a sturdy faux stone framework to the enormous open space; breaking up the flat walls and serving as a subtle design element that helped signs, posters, lights and fixtures stand out more.
+These accent pieces added a sturdy framework to the enormous open space; breaking up the flat walls and serving as a subtle design element that helped signs, posters, lights and fixtures stand out.

 And the best thing about this technique is that it has a price-tag totally disproportionate to how cool it looks.

-This Stop & Shop’s faux panel accent walls required only a few panels, and just hours of installation time, and that saved valuable money and time in complete contrast to how great they look as in-store features.
+This project only required a few panels, and just hours of installation time – saving valuable money and time in complete contrast to how great they look.

 The panels themselves install directly onto the existing sheetrock, using regular construction adhesive and screws.